MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-create-custom-module.md

     > ```csh/sh
     > docker help login
     > ```
-3. Use the **View | Command Palette ... | Edge: Push IoT Edge module Docker image** menu command to push the image to your Docker repository.
+3. Push the image to your Docker repository.
+Use the **View | Command Palette ... | Edge: Push IoT Edge module Docker image** menu command and enter the image URL in the pop-up text box at the top of the VS Code window.
+This should be the same image URL you used in step 1.a.; for example, for example, `<docker registry address>/filtermodule:latest`.

 ## Run the solution